Phosphorescence: Etymology

 The term phosphor had been used since the Middle Ages to describe minerals that glowed in the dark.
-One of the most famous, but not the first, was Bolognian phosphor.
-Around 1604, Vincenzo Casciarolo discovered a "lapis solaris" near Bologna, Italy.
-Once heated in an oxygen-rich furnace, it thereafter absorbed sunlight and glowed in the dark.
+One of the most famous, was Bolognian phosphor, or lapis solaris, discovered around 1604 by Vincenzo Casciarolo near Bologna, Italy.
+After being heated in an oxygen-rich furnace, it absorbed sunlight and glowed in the dark.
 In 1677, Hennig Brand isolated a new element that glowed due to a chemiluminescent reaction when exposed to air, and named it "phosphorus".

-In contrast, the term luminescence (from the Latin lumen for "light"), was coined by Eilhardt Wiedemann in 1888 as a term to refer to "light without heat", while "fluorescence" by Sir George Stokes in 1852, when he noticed that, when exposing a solution of quinine sulfate to light refracted through a prism, the solution glowed when exposed to the mysterious invisible-light (now known to be UV light) beyond the violet end of the spectrum.
-Stokes formed the term from a combination of fluorspar and opalescence (preferring to use a mineral instead of a solution), albeit it was later discovered that fluorspar glows due to phosphorescence.
+The term luminescence (from the Latin lumen for "light"), was coined by Eilhardt Wiedemann in 1888 as a term to refer to "light without heat", while Sir George Stokes coined florescence in 1852, when he noticed that a solution of quinine sulfate exposed to light refracted through a prism glowed when exposed to invisible-light (now known to be UV light) beyond the violet end of the spectrum.
+Stokes formed the term from a combination of fluorspar and opalescence (preferring to use a mineral instead of a solution).
+It was later discovered that fluorspar glows due to phosphorescence.

 There was much confusion between the meanings of these terms throughout the late nineteenth to mid-twentieth centuries.
-Whereas the term "fluorescence" tended to refer to luminescence that ceased immediately (by human-eye standards) when removed from excitation, "phosphorescence" referred to virtually any substance that glowed for appreciable periods in darkness, sometimes to include even chemiluminescence (which occasionally produced substantial amounts of heat).
-Only after the 1950s and 1960s did advances in quantum electronics, spectroscopy, and lasers provide a measure to distinguish between the various processes that emit the light, although in common speech the distinctions are still often rather vague.
+Florescence mostly referred to luminescence that, to the eye, ceased immediately when removed from excitation.
+Phosphorescence referred to most substances that glowed in darkness, sometimes including chemiluminescence.
+After the 1950s and 1960s, advances in quantum electronics, spectroscopy, and lasers made it possible to distinguish processes, although colloquially the terms are often used interchangeably.